Versailles is one of those places that I’ve learned about, heard about, and seen photos of, yet I never paid much attention to it.

 - You have time to explore the castle, grounds, and guest palaces at your own pace.
 It is an all-day visit, people, so plan accordingly!

 Here’s a recap of how we spent our day.
 (Well, half of it.
-The second half – and my favorite part of the entire visit – will be covered in my next post, dropping on August 25.)
-If you are just looking for tips for your future visit to Versailles, scroll all the way to the bottom.
+The second half – and my favorite part of the entire visit – was spent exploring the stunning Estate of Trianon and its gardens.)

 Once you enter, you are shuttled through security and then have a chance to go into the large area inside of the gates.
 I encourage everyone to walk from the castle to the front gate imagining you are Louis XIV greeting the commoners.
 (Ok, we all know that never would have happened.
 But it’s fun to pretend.)